onkz481/solo-ui-document/src/documents/en/components/SuApp.md

 ##### Nav

 Place the navigation on the left side of the application.
-The navigation drawer automatically switches depending on the screen size.
+Switch between 3 slots according to screen size.

+* If the width of the display area is greater than **1280px**: `default`
+* If the width of the display area is greater than **720px** and less than **1280px**: `narrow`
+* If the width of the display area is **720px** or less: `mobile`

+※These are the thresholds when the Solo UI options are the default.{.error--text}

 ##### Main

 Provides an area to display the main content.
+You can also use the `right` slot to create a widget area to the right of the display area.

 #### Layout